ryan-hill83/Epic-Ride/README.md

 ### Front End ###

-The front end of this project was built with React, Redux, Bootstrap, JSX and CSS.
+The front end of this project was built with React, Redux, Bootstrap, Axios, JSX and CSS.

 ### Back End ###